Saturday 31 May 2014

 Part 2 - Florence/Firenze

-I arrived at Florence Santa Maria Novella station on Wednesday around 11 am, by train, which this time took only about one hour.
+I arrived at Florence Santa Maria Novella station on Wednesday around 11 am, by train, which this time took only about an hour.
 My hotel was close to the station but I could only check in from 1 pm, so I headed off for a walk, a lunch and sightseeing.
 About ten minutes later I was at the Florence Cathedral or Il Duomo.
 The Duomo is ridiculously, indecently big and besieged by tourists on all sides.
-Now I know that good Catholics need to feel small, insignificant and unworthy inside and around their Heavenly Father's homes, but it almost seemed like the Heavenly Father himself would feel small and insignificant in the face of the Duomo.
+I know that good Catholics need to feel small, insignificant and unworthy inside and around their Heavenly Father's homes, but it almost seemed like the Heavenly Father himself would feel small and insignificant in the face of the Duomo.

 The front side (perhaps the other sides too) is ornamented with, among others, dozens of statues of stern, strict, condescending, angry-looking priests, cardinals, popes, saints, I don't know whats, who were looking down on me, as if saying things like "you are a sinner-eh", "you need-eh to repent-eh", "you'll burn-eh in hell-eh" (I'm trying to imitate the way Italians sound when they speak English:-).
 After ten minutes of contemplating this impossibly strict but just grandeur, and trying to figure out how to take a photo of it, I decided to move along and see what awaits me next.
 I had read about Florence on Wikipedia and knew I wanted to see the statue of David, the Fountain of Neptune, the Palace of the Medici, something with Machiavelli (a statue, a grave, I don't know), the Ponte Vecchio, but had no idea where they were.
 Google maps could tell me which piazza is where but not what's on it, so I was ready to be surprised.
 And I was.
 Following the hordes of people and looking up, down and sideways with a curious look, like a real tourist, I suddenly found myself on the Piazza della Signoria.
 Wikipedia claimed it was one of the most beautiful squares in the world.
 And beautiful it was - if you could only make the tourists disappear for a while.
 Well, the piazza itself was not so impressive as the statues in it - a world of difference from the nasty, judgemental Christian faces on the Cathedral.
 These were beautiful, athletic, naked, defiant ancient gods and heroes, fighting evil, conquering enemies and slaying creatures.
 The most prominent ones that I could recognise were, of course, Neptune, David, Hercules and Perseus.

 The women, on the other hand, usually had their private parts covered (Jupiter forbid we should see a cunt), sometimes missing limbs, doing nothing, sometimes getting raped or being abducted as brides...
 My feminist feelings were a bit hurt but my aesthetic ones - filled with joy from the male statues!
 Apart from the strong, muscular bodies, though, there was also a large body of tourists, in groups, in couples and trios, or alone like me, which were driving me crazy.
 I mean, you can't even take a proper photo of anything without dozens of unknown people in it.
-As Carrie says, "I couldn't help but wonder", if the world's wealth was more equally distributed, as I usually wish, how many people would there be on Piazza della Signoria, or for that matter, on Damrak or the London Eye, etc. etc. Whenever I visit a popular tourist destination, should I be happy that there are hundreds of millions of people living in poverty who are not able to travel to these places?
+As Carrie Bradshaw says, "I couldn't help but wonder", if the world's wealth was more equally distributed, as I usually wish, how many people would there be on Piazza della Signoria, or for that matter, on Damrak or the London Eye, etc. etc. Whenever I visit a popular tourist destination, should I be happy that there are hundreds of millions of people living in poverty who are not able to travel to these places?
 (And I'm blushing with shame at the moment!)
 So, despite the naked men and annoyed with the crowds, I decided to move on.

 With Dante on my shoulder